mosip/documentation/docs/administration.md

 * Deactivation refers to a temporary shut down while decommission refers to a permanent shut down of the center.
 * Decommissioning a center also automatically deactivates the center.
 In cases where a center has some resources mapped to it (e.g. machines, devices or users), the portal will not allow the admin to decommission such a center.
 * The primary difference between *deactivated* and *decommissioned* center is that a deactivated center can be activated later through admin portal as required by the country.
 But a decommissioned center cannot be bought into commission again as decommission refers to a permanent shutdown.
-* Activation/Deactivation/Decommission of a center in one language will be applied to same center created in all other languages.
+* Activation/Deactivation/Decommission of a center in one language will be applied to the same center created in all the languages.

 ### Device Management